Consider non-chemical options first;

 Control may not necessarily be achieved in a single season.

-Bayer Garden Path & Drive Weedkiller and Scotts Weedol Pathclear products containing glyphosate/diflufenican and can be applied once a season to natural surfaces where no plants are to be grown, and can also be applied under and around established woody trees and shrubs.
+SBM Job done Tough Weedkiller (ready-to-use only), SBM Job done Path Weedkiller (ready-to-use only) and Scotts Weedol Pathclear products containing glyphosate/diflufenican and can be applied once a season to natural surfaces where no plants are to be grown, and can also be applied under and around established woody trees and shrubs.
 This product kills off existing small green growth and prevents or checks developing growth.
 It could also help to check early growth, particularly of small bulbs and bulbils.
 Check manufacturer’s recommendations before use to avoid damaging sensitive plants.

 Inclusion of a weedkiller product does not indicate a recommendation or endorsement by the RHS.
 It is a list of products currently available to the home gardener.